 - E Series (E-1, E-2, E-3)

 - G Series (G-1, G-2, G-3, G-4, G-5)

-- H Series (H-1B, H-1C, H-4)
+- H Series (H-1B, H-1C)

 - L Series (L-1, L-1A, L-1B, Spouse L-2 with EAD)

 - NATO Series (NATO 1-6)

 - O Series (O-1)

 - TN-1, Canadian NAFTA visa

 - TN-2, Mexican NAFTA visa

-Illinois Land Trust One-unit property only.

-minois Land Trust

-The trustee must be a financial institution customarily engaged in the business of acting as trustee under Illinois land trusts.

-The trust agreement term must be equal to or greater than the term of the security instrument.

-Title may be vested as follows:

-Solely in the trustee(s) of the trust,

-Jointly in the trustee(s) of the trust and in the name(s) of the individual borrower(s), or

-In the trustee(s) of more than one trust.

-Title insurance must ensure full title protection to the Seller and must state that title to the property is vested in the trustee(s) of the trust.
-It must not list any exceptions with respect to the trustee(s) holding title to the property or to the trust.

-The loan must be underwritten as if the individual(s) establishing the trust were the borrower.

-Borrowers with Pending Litigation If the lender becomes aware of, or the loan file's documentation indicates the borrower is plaintiff to a lawsuit, additional documentation must be obtained to determine there is no negative impact on the borrower's ability to repay, property, or collateral documents.
+Borrowers with Pending If the lender becomes aware of, or the loan file's documentation indicates the Litigation borrower is plaintiff to a lawsuit, additional documentation must be obtained to determine there is no negative impact on the borrower's ability to repay, property, or collateral documents.
 If the borrower is a defendant in a lawsuit, the loan is ineligible.
 Ineligible Borrowers Foreign nationals.
 Borrowers with diplomatic immunity.

-Land trusts, except for Illinois Land Trust.

-Irrevocable trusts.
+Land trusts Irrevocable trusts.
 Bank trusts.
 Qualified Personal Residence trusts.
 Blind trusts.
 Real estate trusts.
 Limited partnerships, general partners, corporations, and limited liability companies.
 Borrowers with only an ITIN.

-Age of Documentation Credit Documentation The age of credit documentation used to determine eligibility must be no more than 120 days old from the Note date.
+Age of Decumentation Age of Documentation Credit Documentation The age of credit documentation used to determine eligibility must be no more than 90 days old from the Note date.
 Collateral Documentation Appraisal reports (effective date) must be no older than 120 days from the Note date.
 After 120 days, a new appraisal is required.
 HOA Questionnaires must be no older than 180 days from the Note date.
 Credit Credit Score Requirements A minimum of 2 credit scores are required for each borrower.
 Rapid re-scores are not allowed unless the re-score is the result of an error on the credit report.
 Errors must be confirmed with the creditor.
-Representative Credit Score One Borrower: When two scores are present, use lowest score.
+Representative Credit One Borrower: Score When two scores are present, use lowest score.
 When three scores are present, use middle score.
 Two or More Borrowers: Identify score for each borrower based on selection criteria above.
 Use lowest score of all borrowers as the representative credit score of the loan.
 Minimum Tradeline Requirements For a credit report and credit score to be considered valid, all the following requirements must be met for each borrower contributing income: Minimum 3 open tradelines, with at least 1 tradeline open for a minimum 24 months from the application date.
 1 tradeline must have activity in the past 12 months from the application date.
 The minimum of 3 tradelines must have no significant adverse credit, such as charge offs or collections.
 Authorized user accounts, and self-reported or other non-traditional credit ratings are ineligible for use in developing or supporting a credit score.
 Disputed Tradelines All disputed tradelines must be included in the DTI if the account belongs to the borrower unless documentation authenticates the dispute.
 Derogatory accounts must be considered in analyzing the borrower's willingness to repay.
-However, if a disputed account has a zero balance and no past due payments, it can be disregarded.
+However, if a disputed account has a zero balance and no late payments, it can be disregarded.